Foreign tax credit

 Investments in energy-efficient assets

 For investments in new energy-efficient business assets that meet the Energy List requirements, an additional deduction (EIA) from CIT is available.
-The minimum investment amount per asset is EUR 2,500.
-The allowance equals a percentage of the annual amount, with a maximum of EUR 122 million (2020), of eligible energy investments.
+The minimum investment amount per asset is 2,500 euro.
+The allowance equals a percentage of the annual amount, with a maximum of 126 million euro (2021), of eligible energy investments.
 The right to the EIA is declared with the tax return, provided the investment is reported previously in time to the Netherlands Enterprise Agency (www.rvo.nl).
-An investment can be reported in phases, but the minimum amount for notification is EUR 2,500.
-In 2020, the allowance amounts to 45%.
+An investment can be reported in phases, but the minimum amount for notification is 2,500 euro.
+In 2021, the allowance amounts to 45.5 per cent.

 Investments in environmental assets

 For investments in certain new environmental improving assets that meet the Environment List requirements, an additional deduction (MIA) from corporate income is available.
-The minimum investment amount per asset is EUR 2,500.
-In 2020, the allowance equals 36%, 27%, or 13.5% (depending on the ministerial classification of the assets) of the annual amount, with a maximum of EUR 25 million, of eligible environmental investments.
+The minimum investment amount per asset is 2,500 euro.
+In 2021, the allowance equals 36 per cent, 27 per cent, or 13.5 per cent (depending on the ministerial classification of the assets) of the annual amount, with a maximum of 25 million euro, of eligible environmental investments.
 The right to the MIA is declared with the tax return, provided the investment is reported previously in good time to the Netherlands Enterprise Agency (www.rvo.nl).
-An investment can be reported in phases, but the minimum amount for notification is EUR 2,500.
+An investment can be reported in phases, but the minimum amount for notification is 2,500 euro.

 Conducting certain R&D activities on applied new technology is subsidised by a reduction of wage tax to be paid on wages of employees engaged in R&D of technologically new products.
 The subsidy accrues to the employer when the employee is credited for the normal amount of wage tax.
 The subsidy is based on specific legislation (WBSO).